 Runout Tolerance

 You might be confused between circularity and runout.
-But keep in mind that circularity is an individual form control tolerance whereas runout is a reference featured control tolerance.
+But keep in mind that circularity is an individual form of control tolerance whereas runout is a reference featured control tolerance.

 There are two types of runout tolerance.

-• Circular Runout
+- Circular Runout

-• Total Runout
+- Total Runout

 Circular runout

-Circular run out drawing call out
+A circular run out drawing calls out

 Total Runout